AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-content-non-dita-exp.md

 Apart from the considerations for creating the ZIP file, your XHTML document must also be well structured.
 For example, your document should have a *Title*, followed by *Heading 1*, *Heading 2*, and so on.
 Each of the headings should have some content in it.
 If your document is not well structured, the migration process might not work as expected.

-### Convert your existing XHTML document into DITA topic

->[!INFO]
->
-> The steps to convert your existing XHTML document into DITA topic differ based on your deployment type: Cloud Service or On-premise.
+Convert your existing XHTML document into DITA topic based on your deployment type: Cloud Service or On-premise.
 Select only the tab relevant to your deployment.

 >[!BEGINTABS]